gluwa/ccnext-testnet-bridge-examples/custom-contracts-bridging/README.md

 Now that we have a proof of the token burn on our _source chain_, we can finalize the bridging process by minting the same amount of tokens on the Creditcoin testnet.
-To do that, we need to call your `UniversalBridgeProxy` contract on Creditcoin.
-This will _trustlessly_ very the proof from [step 5].
+To do that, we need to call the function `uscBridgeCompleteMint` in your `UniversalBridgeProxy` contract on Creditcoin.
+This will fetch and interpret cross-chain data from our _trustlessly_ verified proof created in [step 5].

 Run the following command to query the proxy contract: